LorenzoRottigni/md-documentations/Machine-learning.md

 - returns a function that relates X and y where y must a number
 ### Classifier
 Type of algoritmh that will return a category
+#### BernoulliNB
+Bernoulli Naive Bayes classifier is from years 80s and it was used for spam detection.
+It's based on probability and it's a supervised learning algorithm

 ## Metrics
 ### MAE - mean_absolute_error